CS-433/ml-project-2-roadtossl/README.md

 In order to run the code and access to the `.csv` submission files, it is required to execute the following steps:

+1. Install the following python libraries (`pip install <library name>`)
+- numpy
+- pandas
+- xgboost
+- scikit-learn
+- tensorflow
+- tqdm

-1. In your terminal, navigate to the `/src` directory and enter the following:
+2. In your terminal, navigate to the `/src` directory and enter the following:
 ```bash
 python run.py
 ```
 _**Important Note 1**: the first time this script is executed, all required files will be generated and stored in the `data` folder.
 This may take a while._\
 _**Important Note 2**: The default training execution time is very long (>10 hours) and was previously run on the EPFL Scitas server.
 It is very recommended to modifiy the run.py script parameters to test the model on the small dataset._

-2. Once the script has finished, it should have stored the `.csv` file inside the `data/submission` folder.
+3. Once the script has finished, it should have stored the `.csv` file inside the `data/submission` folder.
 The naming of the submission files varies depending on the model and dataset used.\
     submission files are named as follows: `<Model Name>_<Dataset Type>.csv`